sonnygeorge/routine-butler/README.md

 ...

-Now, `RoutineBox` and Bob are ready to go! 🚀
+Now, `RoutineButler` and Bob are ready to go! 🚀

-🌆 At 9:00 PM, `RoutineBox` will annoy 👨‍💻 Bob with a sound 🔊 every 5 minutes (300 seconds) until he completes his `"Evening Routine"` (which includes locking his phone 📱 in the lockbox 📦).
+🌆 At 9:00 PM, `RoutineButler` will annoy 👨‍💻 Bob with a sound 🔊 every 5 minutes (300 seconds) until he completes his `"Evening Routine"` (which includes locking his phone 📱 in the lockbox 📦).
 Once he completes the routine, he will be rewarded 🎁 with a queue of memes.

-🌅 In the morning at 7:30 AM, `RoutineBox` will annoy 👨‍💻 Bob with a sound 🔊 every .5 seconds until he completes his `"Morning Routine"`.
+🌅 In the morning at 7:30 AM, `RoutineButler` will annoy 👨‍💻 Bob with a sound 🔊 every .5 seconds until he completes his `"Morning Routine"`.
 If it takes him longer than 5 minutes, the second `"Personal Mantra"` program will be omitted since the `RoutineItem`'s `priority_level` is `"low"`.
 Once he completes the routine, he will be rewarded 🎁 with the unlocking of his phone 📱 from the lockbox. 📦

 ...